Q1hub/qMINT-qUSD/README.md

    → Instantly receive **1,000 qUSD**

 2. **Use your qUSD to get liquid**
-   → Pay bills, Re-invest or hold as USD
+   → Re-invest, hold as USD
    → Your original QUBIC stays locked and keeps rising with price

 3. **When you want your QUBIC back**